viperleed/viperleed/doc/index.rst

 Welcome to the documentation for :term:`ViPErLEED` and for the ``viperleed`` :term:`Python` package.
-The ViPErLEED project is a set of :ref:`open-source<license>` tools that aims at drastically reducing the effort for an intensity [i.e., |LEED-IV|] analysis, both on the computational and on the experimental side.
+The ViPErLEED project is a set of :ref:`open-source<license>` tools that aims at drastically reducing the effort for a quantitative low-energy electron diffraction [i.e., |LEED-IV|] analysis on both experimental and computational fronts.

 .. todo::
     See also the ViPErLEED publication series (LINKS).

-:numref:`toc_figure` shows an overview of the contents of the ViPErLEED package.
+:numref:`toc_figure` shows an overview of the ViPErLEED project.
 It consists of:

 -  :ref:`The ViPErLEED hardware<hardware>`
       A set of hardware, firmware and control software for the easy acquisition of |LEED-IV| data with pre-existing LEED systems.
 - :ref:`The ViPErLEED Spot Tracker<spot_tracker>`
-      Software for extracting :math:`I(V)` curves from the experimental data ("movies").
+      Software for extracting |IV| curves from the experimental data ("movies").
 - :ref:`The viperleed.calc package<viperleed_calc>`
-      A Python package for the calculation of :math:`I(V)` curves, quantitative analysis of :term:`LEED` data, and surface structure optimization.
+      A Python package for the calculation of |IV| curves, quantitative analysis of :term:`LEED` data, and surface structure optimization.
       See the :ref:`Getting Started page<getting_started>`.

 .. _toc_figure: